tacitknowledge/slow-light/README.md

 # Where do I get Slow Light?
 -------------------------
-AutoPatch is open source and is hosted at [Github](http://github.com/tacitknowledge/slow-light).
+Slow Light is open source and is hosted at [Github](http://github.com/tacitknowledge/slow-light).

-You can include AutoPath in your Maven project via:
+You can include Slow Light in your Maven project via:

     <dependency>
       <groupId>com.tacitknowledge</groupId>